xarvh/exalted-cypher-system/splats/solars/charm-special-abilities.md

 ### Glorious Solar Saber (Action, Essence 6)
 `Essence 5, Action`

+** Honing her skill and focusing her will, the Exalt births a stunning weapon from her palm. **

 Shape the Solar's essence into a weapon (or a weapon set where appropriate).
 The weapon must be choosen when the Solar learns this Ability, and should be roughly equivaent to a (Tier + 4) level Artifact.
 Additional weapons can be purchased for 3xp each.